The education requirement for attaining CFP® certification includes two main parts:

 - CFP certification from the Financial Planning Standards Board Ltd. (FPSB) Affiliate located in your territory of residence outside the U.S.

 Only the degrees, licenses and credentials listed above are approved for challenging the CFP® Certification Examination.
-In addition, certain other credentials are pre-approved for partial credit toward the coursework requirement, with that credit granted through the Transcript Review process (See Transcript Review section below).
+In addition, certain other credentials are pre-approved for partial credit toward the coursework requirement, with that credit granted through the Transcript Review process.

 If you hold a qualified degree or credential that allows you to challenge the CFP® Certification Examination through the challenge status, your exam application must be accompanied or followed with specific documentation verifying your qualification.